Skip to Content

 You won’t have to apollo-gize anymore for being an Ancient Greek fanatic.
 Apollonia will welcome you with open arms.
 The resort town, located near the southern coast of Albania, is a wonderful blend of natural beauty, monuments, ruins, and architecture.

-Join a tour from Tirana in order to spend time roaming around the Apollonia Archeological Park, with its array of ancient Roman baths, cemeteries, and Byzantine basilicas.
+Join a tour from Tirana to spend time roaming around the Apollonia Archeological Park, with its array of ancient Roman baths, cemeteries, and Byzantine basilicas.
 Make sure to enjoy some Apollonian cuisine in one of the many restaurants dotted around the town as well.

 Foods To Try In Albania